mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Editing attributes of RDF properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the users select an RDF property in the **RDF Editor**, the attributes of the RDF property are shown in the **Attribute Dialog** (:numref:`attr-rdf-property`).
+If the users select an RDF property in the **Instance Editor**, the attributes of the RDF property are shown in the **Attribute Dialog** (:numref:`attr-rdf-property`).
 The users can edit the URI of the selected RDF property.

 When the users input a URI which is not defined in the **Property Editor**, **[RDF(S) contents management]** dialog is shown as shown in :numref:`rdf-and-rdfs-management-dialog`.
 In the **[RDF(S) contents management]** dialog, the users can select rename the RDFS property or create an RDFS property.

 When the users select one of the prefixes in the dialog, IDs of RDFS properties that are defined in the **Property Editor** and the namespace is correspond to the selected prefix are shown in the **[Property ID]** list.

-When the users select one of the Property IDs and click **[RDFSPropertyEdit]** button, the RDFS property is selected and the attributes of the RDFS property are shown in the **Attribute Dialog**.
+When the users select one of the Property IDs and click **[RDFSProperty]** button, the RDFS property is selected and the attributes of the RDFS property are shown in the **Attribute Dialog**.

 .. _attr-rdf-property:
 .. figure:: figures/attribute_dialog_rdf_property.png